MatthiasHu/seekers/README.md

 # seekers
-Artificial intelligence programming challenge, hopefully suited for school students.
+An artificial intelligence programming challenge targeted at students.

 AIs compete by controlling bouncy little circles ("seekers") trying to collect the most goals.